-How HHS Secretary Alex Azar Reconciles Medicaid Cuts With Stopping The Spread Of HIV
+How HHS Secretary Reconciles Proposed Medicaid Cuts, Stopping The Spread Of HIV

 In his State of the Union address this year, President Trump announced an initiative "to eliminate the HIV epidemic in the United States within 10 years."